mjg59/fcop/COC.md

  * **Interaction**.
 We define _interaction_ as any one-on-one _communication_, physical contact (with person or property), close proximity, or persistent gaze.
 Explicitly excluded from this definition is opt-in, broadcast-based _communication_ within the _community_.
  * **Members**.
 We define a _member_ of the _community_ to be any _civil_ individual who we allow to actively participate in the _community_.
  * **Moralizing**.
 We define _moralizing_ as an attempt to evangelize one's moral system to others, whether by _communicating_ the idea that their moral system is superior, by denigrating the moral system of others, or by imposing on others or pressuring others to profess or practice their moral system.
  * **Personal Attribute**.
-We define _personal attribute_ to be any characteristic of an individual, including but not limited to gender, gender-expression, gender-orientation, sex, sexual-orientation, race, ethnic origin, skin color, physical disability, intellectual disability, age, size, strength, and appearance; personality traits, views, values, beliefs, and attitudes; facts, including professions, real name, address, and membership in groups and categories.
+We define _personal attribute_ to be any characteristic of an individual, including but not limited to gender, gender-expression, gender-orientation, sex, sexual-orientation, race, ethnic origin, skin color, physical disability, intellectual disability, age, size, strength, appearance, and body mods; personality traits, views, values, beliefs, and attitudes; facts, including profession, type and extent of education, real name, address, and membership in groups and categories.
  * **Professional Sabotage**.
 We define _professional sabotage_ to be any _behavior_ that does have or is intended to have the effect of harming a _member's_ career, including but not limited to attempting to no-platform, blackball, or fire a _member_; or encouraging others to engage in such _behavior_.
 Explicitly excluded from _professional sabotage_ is any harmful _behavior_ that is exclusively motivated by and _communicated_ in terms of the _member_'s failure to fulfill their professional duties.
  * **Prying**.
 We define _prying_ to be any unauthorized attempt to infer the _communication_ of semi-private forms of communication (including phone calls, direct messages, texts, private conversations), or to infer content on private devices or private channels of communication belonging to other _members_.
  * **Retaliation**.
-We define _retaliation_ as the imposition of any _negative consequence_ on a _member_ for their reporting of an _incident_, where _negative consequence_ is defined as any consequence that does or is intended to harm the _member's_ career.
+We define _retaliation_ as the imposition of any _negative consequence_ on a _member_ for their reporting of an _incident_, where _negative consequence_ is defined as any consequence that does or is intended to have the effect of harming the _member's_ career.
  * **Stereotype**.
 We define a _stereotype_ to be a belief in the presence of a _personal attribute_ of an individual based on their perceived membership in some (unrelated or loosely related) group or category.
   * **Stereotyping**.
 We define _stereotyping_ as _communication_ of a _stereotype_.
  * **Violation**.
 We define _violation_ as an actual infringement of FCOP as determined by an _arbiter_.